Stochastic Persistence: Motivating Examples

-where $F_i, \Sigma_i^j$ are real valued localy Lipschitz maps, $\Sigma_i^j$ is bounded\footnote{This assumption is chosen here for simplicity and can be relaxed under other conditions as shown in \cite{2017arXiv170406984H}.} $(B^1_t,\dots,B^m_t)$ is an $m$-dimensional standard Brownian motion, and $\alpha_i \in \NN^*$ (the set of positive integer).
+where $F_i, \Sigma_i^j$ are real valued localy Lipschitz maps on $\RR^n,$ $\Sigma_i^j$ is bounded\footnote{This assumption is chosen here for simplicity and can be relaxed under other conditions as shown in \cite{HN18b}.} $(B^1_t,\dots,B^m_t)$ is an $m$-dimensional standard Brownian motion, and $\alpha_i \in \NN$ (the set of nonnegative integers).
+The state space of (\ref{eq:sde}) is the set

-The variables $(x_1, \ldots, x_n)$ typically represent the abundance of $n$ interacting species, $F_i$ is the per-capita growth rate of species $i$ in absence of noise, and $(B^1_t,\dots,B^m_t)$ models the environmental noise.
+A variable $x_i$ for which $\alpha_i \neq 0$ typically represent the abundance of a certain species, while a variable $x_i$ for which $\alpha_i \neq 0$ represents a "feedback" or "abiotic" variable.
+The Brownian term $(B^1_t,\dots,B^m_t)$ models the environmental noise.

-This type of process includes Brownian perturbations of Lotka-Volterra processes as considered in \cite{MR3367678} as well as general stochastic ecological equation that have been recently considered by Hening and Nguyen in \cite{2017arXiv170406984H}.
+This type of process includes Brownian perturbations of Lotka-Volterra processes as considered in \cite{EvansHeningSchreiber15}, \cite{HN18a,HN18c,HN18d} as well as general stochastic ecological equation that have been recently considered by Hening and Nguyen in \cite{HN18b}.
+The recent paper \cite{BenSch19} fully analyzes discrete time models having both internal (biotic) and external (abiotic) variables.